WaelOGC/OGC-NewFinity-Palstform/docs/01-core-systems/13-challenge-program-specification.md

 The OGC NewFinity Challenge Program is the competitive engine of the platform.

-It empowers users—students, freelancers, creators, and groups—to participate in structured challenges, submit creative or technical entries, vote on submissions, earn contributions, and win OGC Token rewards.
+It empowers users—students, freelancers, creators, and groups—to participate in structured challenges, submit creative or technical entries, vote on submissions, earn contributions, and win OGCFinity rewards.

+**Fund Linkage**

+The OGC NewFinity Challenge Program is funded directly by the Innovation & Sustainability Challenge Fund (20% – 100,000,000 OGCFinity).
+This allocation is part of the official Tokenomics model and supports grants, mentorship, tools, and ecosystem access for program participants.

+**Token Integration**

+The Challenge Program is a primary real-world utility driver of OGCFinity.
+Participants use OGCFinity for submissions, premium tools, evaluations, and advanced ecosystem access.
+Winners receive OGCFinity grants directly from the Innovation & Sustainability Challenge Fund.